Kim Young-kwang (actor): Acting

 Kim began acting in 2008, and later performed in the drama Good Doctor on KBS2.

 Kim also starred in the action comedy, Runway Cop (2012) and teen romance drama, Hot Young Bloods (2014).

-In 2014 he performed in dramas such as tvN's Plus Nine Boys and SBS's Pinocchio, for which he received a SBS Drama Award as "New Star" for his role as Seo Beom-jo.
+In 2014 he performed in dramas such as tvN's Plus Nine Boys and SBS's Pinocchio, for which he received an SBS Drama Award as "New Star" for his role as Seo Beom-jo.

 In 2015, he starred in the medical drama D-Day, and in the web drama Dr. Ian with Sandara Park.

 In 2016, he was cast as the lead in the web drama Gogh, The Starry Night with Kwon Yuri, and in the KBS2 romantic comedy series Sweet Stranger and Me with Soo Ae.

 In 2017, he starred in the MBC thriller drama The Guardians as a passionate prosecutor.

 In 2018, Kim starred in romance film On Your Wedding Day opposite Park Bo-young.
 His performance in the film earned him a Best New Actor award in film at the Baeksang Arts Awards.
 He then starred in fantasy comedy film The Soul-Mate together with Ma Dong-seok.
 Later that year, he was also cast in tvN's mystery drama Room No. 9.

 In 2019, Kim starred in the romance comedy drama The Secret Life of My Secretary, which premiered in May 2019.